jaywreddy/spiderpig/lab_0/README.md

 ### SolidPython

 [SolidPython](https://github.com/SolidCode/SolidPython) is a Python package that wraps all OpenSCAD functions in Python calls.
+Almost all OpenSCAD functions like `text` or `offset` have a corresponding SolidPython call.

-Python hooks to pretty much all OpenSCAD functions.
-Check out the utils module for more useful functions.
+See the GitHub link above for calling convention details.
+Also check out the `utils` file for more useful utility functions.

 ### Exercises